 Transnational Crime Units (TCU)

-Hence, through the creation of a TCU, national and international cooperation is centralized in one inter-agency unit, making use of a wide array of law enforcement expertise and benefiting from the synergies of this cooperation.
-As experiences in the Pacific Region, the Caribbean and Central and Southeast Asia have shown, this can significantly enhance the efficiency and effectiveness of Law enforcement operations aimed at fighting transnational organized crime.
+Through the creation of a TCU, national and international cooperation is centralized in one inter-agency unit, making use of a wide array of law enforcement expertise and benefiting from the synergies of this cooperation.
+As experiences in the Pacific Region, the Caribbean and Central and Southeast Asia and the recent results from Liberia and Sierra Leone have shown, this can significantly enhance the efficiency and effectiveness of Law enforcement operations aimed at fighting transnational organized crime.
 The integrity and protection of information is a key component in the fight against transnational organized crime and drug trafficking.
 Therefore, staff of the TCU will be vetted before recruitment and with regular intervals thereafter.
-The payment of performance-based stipends is part of the initiative.
-The aim is to create an elite unit with a team spirit responsible for the investigation of the most complex transnational crime cases in a nation.
+The aim is to create an elite unit with a team spirit responsible for the investigation of the most complex transnational crime cases .

-At the same time, the staff of the TCU will be trained and equipped to efficiently carry out its tasks.
-To this end, staff will receive extensive training and mentoring on the processes of :
+At the same time, the staff of the TCU are trained and well equipped to efficiently carry out its tasks.
+To this end, TCUs receive strong logistic support and its staff receives mentoring and extensive training in the area of :

 The objective of this extensive training is for the TCU to be able to use its equipment, its pooled expertise and its knowledge to:

-- Act as national focal point for international investigations.
+- Act as national focal point for international/regional investigations